LZMA-JS/LZMA-JS/readme.md

 How to Use
 ---

-First, load the bootstraping code.
+First, load the bootstrapping code.

     /// In a browser:
     <script src="../src/lzma.js"></script>